kitchensjn/tskit_arg_visualizer/README.md

 d3arg.draw()
 ```

-Lastly, the PNG and SVG files are static files and directly match the current view of the visualizer but without interactivity. *A small note, opening the SVG in Illustrator does not properly import all styles (only inline styles, which are rarely used in the visualizer).
+Lastly, the PNG and SVG files are static files and directly match the current view of the visualizer but without interactivity. *A small note, opening the SVG in Adobe Illustrator does not properly import all styles (only inline styles).
 Though all styles can be manually added or changed within Illustrator, this can be tedious.
 Styles are properly load when opening in a web browser.*

 ## Modifying Node Labels